iWinston/typeorm-plus/docs/relational-query-builder.md

     .set(null);
 ```

-Besides updating relations relational query builder also allows you to load relational entities.
+Besides updating relations, the relational query builder also allows you to load relational entities.
-For example, lets say we have inside a `Post` entity many-to-many `categories` relation and many-to-one `user` relation.
+For example, lets say inside a `Post` entity we have a many-to-many `categories` relation and a many-to-one `user` relation.
 To load those relations you can use following code:

 ```typescript